hiralpatel894/QR-Code-Constructor/README.md

 # QR-Code-Constructor
-Generates customized QR codes, encoding information such as URLs, text, or contact details, for easy sharing and scanning.
+Generates customized QR codes, encoding information such as URLs, text, or contact details, for easy sharing and scanning...